- Strategic Planning + Operational Scale-up

 NJK+A led the legal, financial and administrative effort to launch the organization and obtain Section 501(c)(3) tax exempt status, as well as development of the website, marketing and branding of the new initiative and development of membership outreach and programming.
 Nancy J Kelley served on the Steering Committee and as Co-CEO of the organization

 NYC Builds BIO+ was launched in 2018 to connect commercial life science opportunities to New York City’s real estate development community through events, research, reports and educational programs, in order to jump start life science real estate development.
-In the first 24 months of operation, NYC Builds BIO+ attracted 80 members, 26 corporate members and 54 individual members.
-Since its inception, NYCBB+ has created multiple sold-out/well attended events: three annual Life Science Real Estate Development Symposia, four quarterly breakfasts, two membership receptions, and several online webinars.
-NYCBB+ has offered tours of the New York Genome Center, JLABS, Long Island City and Rockefeller University’s new Riverside Campus.
+In the first 4 years of operation, NYC Builds BIO+ attracted over 100 members and built a community of 1300 individuals.
+Since its inception, NYCBB+ has created 47 sold-out/well attended events: five annual Life Science Real Estate Development Symposia and several quarterly breakfasts, membership receptions and online webinars attended/viewed by nearly 10,000 people.
+NYCBB+ has offered tours of the New York Genome Center, JLABS, Long Island City and Rockefeller University’s new Riverside Campus, Manhattanville Factory District and CUNY Advanced Science Research Center.
 The organization also worked with the New York Building Congress to create the first White Paper on Healthcare and Life Science facilities in NYC.
-Finally, 6 major new life science real estate projects in NYC have been announced, with numerous additional projects in the works that will offer space in future years.
+Finally, multiple major new life science real estate projects in NYC were announced, with numerous additional projects in the works that will offer space in future years.

 Hudson Research Center